kailash-manasarovar/statement/docs/timeline/2024/may.md

 - In her leaving note, she mentions "the worst thing in the world happened" at Bali and how Sandeep Naiwal had really helped her out by getting her a new job.
 - I wonder what "the worst thing in the world" was and if it was sexual in content.
 - I have reached out to Alicia in case what happened to her at Bali is relevant to this story and to the global tech-bro porn conspiracy overall.

+### John Michael

+- When we get back from Bali, a few days later there is a chat on Slack about John Michael.
+- Someone has nominated him for being the best tech employee ever and Bali is mentioned.
+- I agree.
+- John Michael is indeed a lovely man.
+- Are they laughing at me?

 ## Lourdes